 For months, the Moores pored over information on the internet, spoke with other families, and consulted with pediatric cardiac experts across the United States to find the best-qualified team to care for their daughter, Lilly, who has hypoplastic left heart syndrome (HLHS).

-In the spring of 2014, they made their decision — and traveled 2,300 miles to The Children’s Hospital of Philadelphia.
+In the spring of 2014, they made their decision — and traveled 2,300 miles to Children’s Hospital of Philadelphia (CHOP).

 The trip was a turning point in what had already been a long and challenging journey.
 Lilly had been diagnosed with HLHS in utero, and had undergone two of the three surgeries required to repair the defect at a hospital near her family’s home.